I Know What You Did Last Summer Turns 20: See the Cast Then and Now

 Just in time for Halloween, I Know What You Did Last Summer turned 20.

-Directed by Jim Gillespie, the classic slasher movie helped many big stars get their big break.
+Directed by Jim Gillespie, the classic slasher movie was a big break for many stars.
 For instance, Johnny Galecki, who played Max Neurick in the film, went on to star as Leonard Hofstadter in the hit series The Big Bang Theory, and Sarah Michelle Gellar, who played Helen Shivers, went on to play Buffy Summers in the popular TV series Buffy the Vampire Slayer.
 It was also a big film for stars Ryan Phillippe, Jennifer Love Hewitt and Freddie Prinze Jr..

 Besides launching some of these stars' careers, the movie sparked a bit of romance.
 Prinze, who played Ray Bronson, ended up marrying Gellar in 2002.
 Although the two didn't play a couple in the movie, they went on a dinner date a few years after the movie debuted.
 The couple has been married for 15 years and has two kids.
 They also starred in the 2002 Scooby-Doo movie together as Fred and Daphne.